AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ## Cell type annotations

-The `cell_type_annotations` folder contains the TSV files with final annotations for each sample in `SCPCP000015`.
+The `exploratory_analysis/annotation_notebooks` folder contains notebooks used to generate and save cell type annotations for samples in `SCPCP000015`.
-For more information on how these were generated, see the [README.md](./cell_type_annotations/README.md).
+For more information on how these were generated, see the [README.md](./exploratory_notebooks/annotation_notebooks/README.md).

 ## Software requirements